 The intuition is that a more risk averse agent is willing to sacrifice more in terms of expected payoff to reduce the difference across terminal payoffs.
-This can be achieved by reporting probabilities closer to 1/2.
+This can be achieved by reporting more uniform probabilities, i.e. probabilities closer to one half.
+An increase in risk aversion therefore leads the response function to increase before the fixed point, and to decrease afterwards.
+The response function thus moves further away from p, which can naturally be interpreted as an increase in the response function's bias.